MANSA: Learning Fast and Slow in Multi-Agent Systems: Experiments

-\textbf{Can MANSA optimise its use of CL under a CL budget?} To validate our claim that MANSA-B optimises CL calls under a fixed budget, we ran MANSA-B in 4 SMAC maps with a varying CL call budget.
-Table \ref{table:budget_mansa} shows the Win rates comparing MANSA-B with various CL call budgets against MANSA (original).
-In 2 out of the 4 maps, MANSA retains a win rate of above 98\% despite having a cap of 10\% on the original CL call usage.
-As the budget is increased to 50\%, MANSA achieves a win rate of above 65\% on all maps.
+To validate our claim that MANSA-B optimises CL calls under a fixed budget, we ran MANSA-B in 4 SMAC maps with a varying CL call budget.
+Table \ref{table:budget_mansa} in the Appendix shows the Win rates comparing MANSA-B with various CL call budgets against MANSA (original).
+In 2 out of the 4 maps, MANSA achieves win rates of above 98\% despite a cap of 10\% on the original CL calls.
+As the budget increases to 50\%, MANSA achieves above 65\% win rates on all maps.